johns996/NMU-Responsive/README.md

 Steps to Create/Update this Rip
 -------------------------------
+These steps are here primarily for Eric to use in the creation and updating of this theme.
+Knowing what has been removed from the "standard" page will also assist in bug tracking.

 1. Go to: http://ericjohnpc.nmu.edu/node/294
 2. Run: drush vset preprocess_css 0 --yes; drush vset preprocess_js 0 --yes
 3. Copy source
 4. Run: drush vset preprocess_css 1 --yes; drush vset preprocess_js 1 --yes
 5. Paste the source into BBEdit.
-Do: Markup > Utalities > Format... > Pretty Print.
+Do: Markup > Utilities > Format... > Pretty Print.
 This should result in 377 lines.
 6. Find and replace: src="/sites  >>  src="//www.nmu.edu/sites
 7. Find and replace (grep): @import url\("(.*?)\?xxxxxx"\);  >>  <link type="text/css" rel="stylesheet" href="\1" media="all" />
 8. Find and replace: <a href="/ >> <a href="//www.nmu.edu/